Top 5 Famous Baritone Singers

 I'm sure you're not shocked that Johnny Cash is the first in this list of famous baritone singers.
 Known for his outlaw country tunes about wheelin' and dealin' in the good old days along with his immediately recognisable baritone voice type, John Cash is famous for singing Baritone songs like A Boy Named Sue, I Walk The Line, Ring of Fire and others with a rich, deep and rumbling speech-like delivery.
 A personal favourite Johnny Cash tune is his rendition of Nine Inch Nails "Hurt", accompanied with a heartbreaking clip, you can just hear the years and miles that have been put on that magically rich voice.
 I wouldn't say that Johnny Cash was a 'great' singer from a vocal technique perspective, but what he had, he made the best of - I especially love how the money note for Johnny Cash was often the lowest note in the song, rather than going for a high note or belt like other famous baritone singers often went for.

 #2 - Chris Cornell

-Chris Cornell’s voice range extended from low in the 2nd Octave well towards the top of the 5th Octave, proving that a Baritone really can make it in a supposedly Tenor’s world – developing the right vocal technique plays a bigger part in an extensive and powerful vocal range than your vocal type.
+Chris Cornell's voice range extended from low in the 2nd Octave well towards the top of the 5th Octave, proving that a Baritone really can make it in a supposedly Tenor's world - and that developing the right vocal technique plays a bigger part in an extensive and powerful vocal range than your vocal type.